 Christmas is great for niche businesses, with more people searching for that particular perfect gift or service.
 Paying for ads on Google lets you target nearby customers searching for words and phrases relevant to what you sell.

 Remember - Christmas is a competitive time to advertise, so the more precisely you can target, the better the return you’re likely to see.

 Christmas can too often feel like a purely commercial event rather than a celebration of family and unity.
 Injecting a bit of your own festive spirit into your efforts could help you push ahead of competitors.

-Personalisation is the name of the game in all your business’s communications here..
+Personalisation is the key in all your business’s communications here.
 Always personalise the subject line and body of your emails and maybe even send handwritten Christmas cards to important customers.

 Though a lot of festive marketing takes pretty similar forms, standing out from the competition at Christmas is very much possible for local businesses, even during a lockdown.

 Your empathy as a brand in the current circumstances and your unique selling points are the bedrocks of your success here, so make the most of them.
 Whatever you pride yourself on, find out what makes you special and shout it from the rooftops.